sftpgo/docs/docs/external-auth.md

 You can combine the scopes.
 For example, 3 means password and public key, 5 means password and keyboard interactive, and so on.

-Let's see a very basic example.
-Our sample authentication program will only accept user `test_user` with any password or public key.
+The following basic example accepts only the user `test_user`, with any password or public key.

 ```shell
 #!/bin/sh